 Drain cleaners are effective at unclogging shower drains.
 They’re especially great for stubborn clogs.
 When you use drain cleaners, it's important to wear rubber gloves and safety goggles, as the chemical ingredients can damage your skin and eyes.
 It's also important to follow instructions step-by-step on the product label.
 Regardless, continued use of drain cleaners will result in pipe damage.

-A drain snake or plumbing snake, or snake auger is an expensive, yet effective tool in unclogging drains.
+A drain snake, plumbing snake, or snake auger is an expensive, yet effective tool in unclogging drains.
 It’s flexible and slides inside pipes to locate and remove clogs other methods can’t necessarily reach.
 However, be sure you know how to unclog a shower drain with it.
 Incorrectly operating a drain snake will result in the snake getting stuck in the drain, causing more harm than good.

 The most expensive and most effective option is hiring a plumbing service.
 It’s expensive because the plumbing expert has the equipment and the experience to remove clogs fast, especially in hard-to-reach areas.
 The average price to remove a shower drain clog is $130 to $500 with parts and service fees included.
 The price you will receive depends heavily on the clog’s removal difficulty.
 Furthermore, some offer flat rates for clog removal while others charge by the hour.